LakhiniVoshadee/Legal_Aid_Case_Management/README.md

 Frontend Setup (React)

-Navigate to the frontend directory:cd legal-management-system/frontend
+Navigate to the frontend directory:  cd legal-management-system/frontend

-Install dependencies:npm install
+Install dependencies: npm install

 Configure environment variables in .env:REACT_APP_API_URL=http://localhost:8080/api

-Start the frontend:npm start
+Start the frontend:  npm start

 The frontend will run on http://localhost:3000.

 Database Setup

-Create a MySQL database:CREATE DATABASE legalAidCaseManagement;
+Create a MySQL database:   CREATE DATABASE legalAidCaseManagement;

 The Spring Boot application will automatically create the required tables on startup (if JPA is configured with spring.jpa.hibernate.ddl-auto=update).